khadergous12-stack/Retail-Forecasting-System/README.md

 # 📊 Retail Forecasting System

 A complete end-to-end machine learning project that predicts retail product demand and optimizes inventory decisions using data-driven insights.
-This system integrates forecasting, visualization, and automated reporting into a single interactive dashboard.
+This system integrates forecasting, visualization, API access, and automated reporting into a single unified solution.

 ---